roboticcam/machine-learning-notes/README.md

 * ### [Determinantal Point Process](https://github.com/roboticcam/machine-learning-notes/blob/master/dpp.pdf) ###
 explain the details of DPP’s marginal distribution, L-ensemble, its sampling strategy, our work in time-varying DPP

+# Special Thanks
+I would like to thank my following PhD students for help me proofreading, and provide great suggestions in various topics, including (but not limited to) Erica Huang,